 This section describes the methodology for assessing the generating resource and energy storage technologies for consideration in the Seventh Power Plan.
 Staff, along with advice from the Council's Generating Resources Advisory Committee (GRAC), performed a review of generating resources and energy storage technologies having significance to the Seventh Power Plan.
-Reference plants for resources were developed, with many characteristics becoming inputs for further analysis in MicroFin - the finance model used to calculate both the fixed levelized cost, and the full levelized cost of energy (LCOE) for power generating resources.
-Resource potential is determined and added to the reference plant as resource blocks, which are input as options in the RPM for selection to fulfill future resource needs.
+As described in Figure H-1 below, reference plants for resources were developed, with many characteristics becoming inputs for further analysis in MicroFin - the finance model used to calculate both the levelized fixed cost, and the full levelized cost of energy (LCOE) for power generating resources.

+Resource potential was determined and added to the reference plant as resource blocks, which were input as options in the RPM for selection to fulfill future resource needs.

-When assessing potential resources and technologies, staff performs an extensive review of existing and planned projects both within the region and across the Western Electricity Coordinating Council (WECC) and nation.
-In addition, staff performs a literature review of publically-available reports, media sources, public utility commission filings, utility integrated resource plans, and manufacturer reports.
-Through this research, information such as capital and operating and maintenance (O&M) costs, technology performance, construction timelines, and plant lifetimes is gathered and used as the basis for developing cost estimates and configuring a realistic reference plant for the region.
+When assessing potential resources and technologies, staff performed an extensive review of existing and planned projects both within the region and across the Western Electricity Coordinating Council (WECC) and nation.
+In addition, staff performed a literature review of publically-available reports, media sources, public utility commission filings, utility integrated resource plans, and manufacturer reports.
+Through this research, information such as capital costs, operating and maintenance (O&M) costs, technology performance, construction timelines, and plant lifetimes was gathered and used as the basis for developing cost estimates and configuring a realistic reference plant for the region.